Mac Won’t Turn On? A Professional Guide to Troubleshooting & Data Recovery

 Even a small amount of liquid spilled on a Mac (especially MacBooks) can seep onto the logic board, causing short circuits and corrosion that prevent power-on immediately or over time.
 If liquid damage occurred, see our guide on water damaged MacBooks.

-The Critical Link Between Hardware Failure and Data Recovery on Macs
+Hardware Failure and Mac Data Recovery

 The Challenge of Modern Mac Architecture